ZhenghLi/SOAD/README.md

 ## Acknowledgments

-This repo mainly refers to [UDVD](https://github.com/sreyas-mohan/udvd) and [Magic-VNet](https://github.com/Hsuxu/Magic-VNet) for the training scripts and network architecture.
+This repo mainly refers to [Magic-VNet](https://github.com/Hsuxu/Magic-VNet) for the network architecture and [UDVD](https://github.com/sreyas-mohan/udvd) for the training scripts.